hanhanwu/Basic_But_Useful/RA_command_lines.md

   * If it's showing high processor usage as the error, check system updates, updating the system and restart the machine

 ### Python in Windows
+* Check all the python versions installed: `py -0p`
 * Download Anacoda to make you life easier: https://www.anaconda.com/download/
   * <b>Choose to add Anacoda in your PATH</b>, in this way you can use python through terminal directly
     * If didn't choose that option, check this to add conda and python into `Path`: https://www.datacamp.com/community/tutorials/installing-anaconda-windows
       * conda can be added in user variable `Path`
       * python needs to be added in system variable `Path`
       * But better to choose that option, otherwise jupyter notebook cannnot be opened...
-  * After installation, open your termonal:
+  * After installation, open your terminal:
     * Type `python` and you can use python in the termnal
     * Or type `python --version` to check your python version
     * Or type `jupyter notebook` and you can use jupyter directly